List of awards and honors received by Albert Einstein: Awards

-Awards named after Einstein
+Things named after Einstein

 The Albert Einstein Award (sometimes called the Albert Einstein Medal because it is accompanied with a gold medal) is an award in theoretical physics, established to recognize high achievement in the natural sciences.
 It was endowed by the Lewis and Rosa Strauss Memorial Fund in honor of Albert Einstein's 70th birthday.
 It was first awarded in 1951 and included a prize money of $15,000, which was later reduced to $5,000.
 The winner is selected by a committee (the first of which consisted of Einstein, Oppenheimer, von Neumann and Weyl) of the Institute for Advanced Study, which administers the award.
 The Albert Einstein Medal is an award presented by the Albert Einstein Society in Bern, Switzerland.
 First given in 1979, the award is presented to people who have "rendered outstanding services" in connection with Einstein.
 The Albert Einstein Peace Prize is given yearly by the Chicago, Illinois-based Albert Einstein Peace Prize Foundation.
 Winners of the prize receive $50,000.

+The Albert Einstein College of Medicine is a research-intensive medical school located in the Morris Park neighborhood of the Bronx in New York City.
+The Albert Einstein Science Park is located on the hill Telegrafenberg in Potsdam, Germany.
+The best known building in the park is the Einstein Tower which has a bronze bust of Einstein at the entrance.
+The Tower is an astrophysical observatory that was built to perform checks of Einstein's theory of General Relativity.
+The Albert Einstein Memorial in central Washington, D.C. is a monumental bronze statue depicting Einstein seated with manuscript papers in hand.
+The statue, commissioned in 1979, is located in a grove of trees at the southwest corner of the grounds of the National Academy of Sciences on Constitution Avenue.